Tygron/php-tygron-webapp/README.md

 # PHP-template-runner

-Generic PHP application for running a template in an arbitrary location
+Generic PHP application for running a Tygron Template Project in an arbitrary location.

 ## Deployment